-There is insufficient evidence to establish any of the above mitigating conditions.
-Applicant failed to demonstrate that her financial problems are unlikely to continue or recur, or that her reliability and trustworthiness is not in question.
-AG \P 20(a) does not apply.
+Five of Applicant's seven delinquent debts remain unresolved.
+There is insufficient information to demonstrate that his financial problems are unlikely to continue or recur, calling into question his reliability and trustworthiness.
+The evidence does not support the application of AG \P 20(a).

-Applicant provided some evidence that her financial problems arose as a consequence of medical problems and a period of unemployment.
-However, she also acknowledged that gambling and ignorance of tax liability contributed to her delinquent debts, which were circumstances within her control.
-She did not submit evidence that she responsibly attempted to manage the debts under all circumstances.
-Hence, the evidence establishes minimal mitigation under AG ¶ 20(b).
+Applicant provided some evidence that his financial problems arose as a consequence of previous medical problems and periods of unemployment.
+He did not submit evidence that he responsibly attempted to manage the debts under those circumstances, or since his employment in 2009.
+Hence, the evidence establishes minimal mitigation under AG \P 20(b).

-Applicant did not provide evidence that she participated in credit or financial counseling, established a budget, or developed a plan to manage the debts.
-There are no indications that the unresolved financial problems are under control.
-AG \P 20(c) does not apply.
-She did not submit evidence that she made a good-faith effort to resolve any of the debts.
-AG \P 20(d) does not apply.
+Applicant did not provide evidence that he participated in credit or financial counseling, established a budget, or developed a plan to manage the remaining debts.
+There are limited indications that his unresolved financial problems are under control.
+AG \P 20(c) has little application.
+He provided evidence that he is current with his child support, having recently paid 2006 and 2007 tax liens.
+AG \P 20(d) has some application to those two debts.